 In addition, work is well advanced on the new Welsh Grit guidebook, which will detail the very best of over 1800 single and multi-pitch climbs and boulder problems in the Rhinogydd.
 This is a significant mountain area in Central Snowdonia which is littered with boulders, outcrops and large cliffs, all composed of perfect gritstone.
 For the rock climber, this area is arguably one of Wales' greatest yet least-known treasures.

-© Steep Stone™, trading as Steep Stone Climbing and Steep Stone Publishing.
+© Steep Stone™, T/A Steep Stone Climbing and Steep Stone Publishing.

 All rights reserved.